jacesch/TubeScreamer-Emulation-Plugin/README.md

 # TubeScreamer-Emulation-Plugin
 ScreamerTube is a faithful digital emulation of the classic Tube Screamer overdrive pedal, designed for musicians, producers, and audio engineers who want the iconic mid-boosted overdrive sound directly in their DAW.
+This project is a continuation of my previous TubeScreamer Digital Model in MATLAB.

 **Features**
 Classic Tube Screamer Tone – Emulates the warm, smooth overdrive of the original TS-style pedal.